simonwardle/Obsidian/Obsidian Vault/Programming/Git & GitHub/Git & Github.md

 git push  - This pushes your changes up to Github. git pull  - This pull down from Github any new changes into your local repository.

+A better option to git pull is
+	git pull --rebase
+	If this fails with merge conflicts do this git rebase --abort
+	Then go back to using git pull and resolve the merge conflicts.